Blotch3D/Blotch3D/README.md

 Translucency and Custom Effects
 ===============================

+Each pixel of a texture has a red, a green, and a blue intensity value.
+These are denoted by "RGB".
+Some textures can also have an "alpha" value to indicate how translucent the pixel should be.
+So, they have four values for each pixel (RGBA) rather than three (RGB).
+The alpha value indicates how much of any coloration behind that pixel (farther from the viewer) should show through the pixel.
+Alpha values of 1 indicate the texture pixel is opaque and no colration from farther values should show through.
+Values of zero indicate the pixel is completely transparent.

-Translucent pixels in text or textures drawn using the 2D Blotch3D drawing methods (BlGraphicsDeviceManager\#DrawText and BlGraphicsDeviceManager\#DrawTexture) or any MonoGame 2D drawing methods will always correctly show the things behind them.
+RGBA textures drawn using the 2D Blotch3D drawing methods (BlGraphicsDeviceManager\#DrawText, BlGraphicsDeviceManager\#DrawTexture, and BlGuiControl) or any MonoGame 2D drawing methods (by use of MonoGame's SpriteBatch class) will always correctly show the things behind them according to the pixel's alpha channel.
 Just be sure to call those methods after all other 3D things are drawn in FrameDraw.

-However, a 3D translucent texture, like a translucent texture applied to a sprite, may require special handling.
+But 3D translucent textures, like a translucent texture applied to a sprite, may require special handling.

-If you simply apply the translucent texture to a sprite as if it's just like any other texture, you will not see through the transparent texture when a near surface with translucency is drawn before a far surface that it occludes.
-This is because drawing the near surface also updates the depth buffer, so the far surface is not drawn.
+If you simply apply the RGBA texture to a sprite as if it's just like any other texture, you will not see through the translucent pixels when they are drawn before anything farther away because drawing the near surface also updates the depth buffer (see Depth Buffer in the glossary).
+Since the depth buffer records the nearer pixel, it prevents further pixels from being drawn.
 For some translucent textures the artifacts can be negligible, or your particular application may avoid the artifacts entirely because of camera constraints, sprite position constraints, and drawing order.
 In those cases, you don't need any other special code.
 We do this in the "full" example because the draw order of the translucent sprites, and their positions, are such that you won't see the artifacts because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.
-(Note: subsprites are drawn in the order they are added.)
+(Note: subsprites are drawn in the order they are added to the parent sprite.)

 One way to mitigate most of these artifacts is by using alpha testing.
 Alpha testing is the process of completely neglecting to draw